 Device security is crucial

 You may have employees hot desking in the office with company laptops or they may be using their own devices from other locations.
-Whatever the method that you choose, device security is going to be essential.
+Whatever method you choose, device security is going to be essential.
 Good password hygiene will make it much more difficult for data and information to be accessed by those who should not have it, even if a device is lost or stolen.
-Long, obscure passwords with a mix of numbers and letters, as well as the use of two step authentication, will help to boost the strength of device security.
+Long, obscure passwords with a mix of numbers and letters, as well as the use of two-step authentication, will help to boost the strength of device security.

 Educating employees will give them tools

 It’s a fact that staff often simply aren’t aware of the range of security risks that modern IT presents – and so it’s often up to employers to provide training to educate employees in order to keep company networks safe.
-The basics of device security will be important, such as not auto saving passwords, but you may also want to educate employees on other risks, such as the dangers of using public Wi-Fi and avoiding public computers to log on remotely to business networks.
+The basics of device security will be important, such as not auto-saving passwords, but you may also want to educate employees on other risks, such as the dangers of using public Wi-Fi and avoiding public computers to log on remotely to business networks.

 Encrypted emails are essential

-Email is the key communication tool of choice for employees when flexible working – and it’s often the first place that cyber criminals will look for information and data that could be used to engineer a security breach.
-Encrypting emails disguises email content and an encryption key is required for anyone who wants to see it.
+Email is the key communication tool of choice for employees when flexible working – and it’s often the first place that cybercriminals will look for information and data that could be used to engineer a security breach.
+Encrypting emails disguise email content and an encryption key is required for anyone who wants to see it.
 So, sensitive information is protected and only those who are supposed to see the content of the emails sent between the business and its remote workers will be able to do so.

 Data backups support business recovery

 Cloud technology is a useful tool when it comes to security, enabling regular automated backups from which data can be recovered centrally through an off-site server.
-In the event of a security breach at your business, backup will be crucial to ensuring business continuity and the access to critical data that is required to get systems back up and running – and secure – once again.
+In the event of a security breach at your business, backups will be crucial to ensuring business continuity and the access to critical data that is required to get systems back up and running – and secure – once again.
 Implementing regular data backups is an important part of security and one that employees may need to be involved in enabling.